abushfinn-ctrl/The-duplex/README.md

 # The-duplex
 A wireless split keyboard with 42 keys, made in a 3d printed case.
 Designed and built for HackClub and improved typing erogonomics.
+I got a new Macbook lately and my old keyboard was on it's last few breaths, so I decided to make a new keyboard that is also ergonomic.
+You can use the PCB files to order the PCB from Jlcpcb or your preffered PCB manufacturer.
+The bill of materials is also provided, look at aliexpress but if the parts are available locally for cheaper then obviously that would work aswell.
+I printed the case in Clay colour Matte PLA with a layer height of 0.2mm on my Prusa Mk3s+.

 # The Schematic
 The schematic is split into a left and right side with the root sheet having the mousebites.